 - China region

 - Americas (except U.S.)

 General Electric Company’s Corporate Structure: Advantages & Disadvantages, Recommendations

-An advantage of General Electric’s organizational structure is its major support for strategic development for each operating segment.
-For example, GE’s structural characteristics enable the Aviation segment and the Healthcare segment to have separate sets of strategies.
+An advantage of General Electric’s organizational structure is its support for strategic development for each operating segment.
+For example, GE’s structural characteristics enable the Aerospace segment to have a separate set of strategies.
 Another advantage of General Electric’s corporate structure is its support for coherence throughout the company.
 For instance, organization-wide corporate teams develop and implement strategies for all segments or divisions of the company.
-These advantages help facilitate the General Electric’s growth by strengthening operational capabilities and competitiveness to match business needs, market challenges and industry trends.
+These advantages help facilitate General Electric’s growth by strengthening operational capabilities and competitiveness to match business needs, market challenges, and industry trends.

 A disadvantage of General Electric’s organizational structure is the potential difficulty of streamlining the strategic co-development of operating segments or divisions.
-For example, this disadvantage imposes challenges in aligning the development of GE’s Power segment with the development of the Renewable Energy segment.
+For example, this disadvantage imposes challenges in aligning the development of GE’s avionics operations with the development of its digital industrial services.
 General Electric needs to exert additional effort to ensure such alignment.
 This alignment promotes technology transfer and technology sharing among General Electric’s divisions.
-Thus, this structural feature requires the company’s managers to implement co-development strategies alongside other strategies for organization-wide implementation.
-Such recommendation addresses the corporate structure’s disadvantage while allowing General Electric to continue enhancing its operations through business-type divisions.
+Thus, based on this structural feature, it is recommended that the company’s managers implement co-development strategies alongside other strategies for organization-wide implementation.
+This recommendation addresses the corporate structure’s disadvantage while allowing General Electric to continue enhancing its operations through business-type divisions.

 - General Electric Company – Form 10-K.

-- U.S. Department of Commerce – International Trade Administration – Aerospace Spotlight – The Aerospace Industry in the United States.
+- U.S. Department of Commerce – International Trade Administration – Aerospace Industry.